Stephen Lynch (politician): Early life, education, and business career

 The fourth of six children, Lynch was born on March 31, 1955, in the neighborhood of South Boston.
 He was raised with his five sisters in the Old Colony Housing Project.
-His father, Francis Lynch, was an ironworker who dropped out of school in eighth grade.
-His mother, Anne (née Havlin), was a night-shift post office worker.
+His father, Francis Lynch, was an ironworker.
+His mother, Anne (née Havlin), was a post office worker.
 Both parents came from fourth-generation South Boston families.
 He attended St. Augustine Elementary School and South Boston High School.
 During high school vacations he began working in construction alongside his father.
 After graduating from high school in 1973, Lynch became an apprentice ironworker.
 For the next six years he worked on high-altitude structural ironwork throughout the country for various companies, including General Motors and U.S. Steel.

 In 1977 Lynch was arrested for smoking marijuana at a Willie Nelson concert at the Illinois State Fair, leading to a $50 misdemeanor fine.
-In 1979 he was arrested for assault and battery of six Iranian students at an anti-American protest in Boston, a charge that was later dropped.
+In 1979 he was arrested for assault and battery of six Iranian students attending an anti-American protest in Boston, a charge that was later dropped.
 Around this time, he developed "a problem with alcohol", leading him to join Alcoholics Anonymous.
 (He reportedly left AA after meeting his future wife several years later, but continued to attend occasional meetings through the 2000s.)

-Having personal experience with worker safety concerns, Lynch developed aspirations beyond his trade.
 When a 1979 blizzard forced his project in Wisconsin to shut down, he spent the extra time taking courses at the University of Wisconsin–Madison.
 Shortly thereafter, his father was diagnosed with cancer, and so Lynch returned to Boston.
 In the early 1980s, he was elected to the executive board of the Iron Workers Local 7 union.
 At age 30, he was elected president of the board, the youngest in the local's history.
 During this time he spent his nights and weekends attending the Wentworth Institute of Technology, from which he graduated cum laude with a bachelor's degree in construction management in 1988.